treif23/Thesaurus/README.md

-This is my "Random Famous Quote Generator" project for Origin Code Academy's "Hackathon."
+This is my "Thesaurus" project.
 This project was completed using React and Axios.

 After downloading the project, run: